Day 3 – Saturday 2nd June

-As usual, we were crossing via the “Chunnel” (or Channel Tunnel to give it it’s proper name) as it’s a quick way of getting over to mainland Europe.
+As usual, we crossed via the “Chunnel” (or Channel Tunnel to give it it’s proper name).
+For us, this this is a quick way of getting over to mainland Europe.

-Possibly because we’d picked an early crossing (as our B&B didn’t provide breakfast) we were met with some (as we thought) early morning mist on our way to the terminal; there had been a bit of fog the day before & so we thought that it was the remnants of this that would soon burn off in the summer sun.
+Our B&B didn’t provide breakfast!
+So, as a result we’d picked an early crossing.
+Perhaps because of this we were met with some early morning mist on our way to the terminal.
+There had been a bit of fog the day before & so we thought that it may be the remnants of this.
+It seemed that it would soon burn off in the summer sun.

-Arriving at the terminal, we had the opportunity to take an earlier crossing which was boarding so we decided to take it as we’d get some breakfast in France.
+Arriving at the terminal, we had the opportunity to take an earlier crossing.
+It was already boarding so we decided to take it.
+We would get some breakfast in France.

-This year we, and many others, were subjected to a far more thorough security check than we had previously experienced which involved opening both bonnet & boot of the car… which turned out to be useful as I found a spanner that had been left under the bonnet by my mechanic!
-Which probably explained the minor rattle!!
+This year we, and many others, were subjected to a far more thorough security check than we had previously experienced.
+This involved opening both bonnet & boot of the car, which turned out to be useful as I found a spanner that had been left under the bonnet by my mechanic!
+That probably explained the minor rattle!!